Home

 Key Community Reactions

-• πŸ’‘ Support for alternatives like DAI and GHO suggests a demand for better options.
+• πŸ’‘ Support for alternatives like DAI remains, emphasizing a need for viable options.

-"Vitalik's right about USDC's centralization, but algo stability needs improvement," a user remarked.
+"Vitalik’s right about USDC's issues, but algo stability needs work," a user remarked, highlighting the balancing act needed in the current discussion.